Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/set-up-compliance-boundaries.md

 Pour créer les groupes de **rôles,** go to the Permissions page in the Centre de conformité Microsoft 365 and create a role group for each team in each agency that will use compliance boundaries and eDiscovery cases to manage investigations.

-À l’aide du scénario de limites de conformité Contoso, quatre groupes de rôles doivent être créés et les membres appropriés ajoutés à chacun d’eux.
+À l’aide du scénario de limites de conformité contoso, quatre groupes de rôles doivent être créés et les membres appropriés ajoutés à chacun d’eux.

 - Gestionnaires eDiscovery de Fourth Coffee